silviapfeiffer/external-videos/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WordPress plugin to add videos posted to your accounts on external video hosting sites.
+Automatically syncs your videos from YouTube, Vimeo, Dotsub, Wistia or Dailymotion to your WordPress site.

 == Description ==

-This plugin creates a new WordPress post type called "External Videos" and aggregates videos from a video hosting site's user channel to the WordPress instance.
-For example, it finds all the videos of the user "Fred" on YouTube and adds them each as a new post type.
-The videos can be added to any post via the media library, or presented in a gallery using the shortcode [external-videos].
+This plugin connects WordPress to your video channels on YouTube, Vimeo, DotSub, Wistia, or Dailymotion, and crossposts the videos automatically.
+For example, it finds all the videos of the user "Fred" on YouTube and adds them each as a new post on WordPress.
+The posts are created as a separate post type, "external-videos", but can optionally be added to your posts page or news feed like regular posts.
+Your videos, once imported, can also be added to any other post via the media library, or presented in a gallery using the shortcode [external-videos].
 There is also a widget to add a list of the most recent videos in a sidebar.

 == Installation ==